leontoeides/google_maps/README.md

 # Change Log

-* 0.4.1: 2020-02-06: Added time zone and currency enumerations for look-up tables to be added in the future.
+* 0.4.1: 2020-02-06: Added time zone and currency enumerations for look-up tables and handling to be added in the future.

 * 0.4.1: 2020-02-06: Fixed some errors in the examples.